marcellbarsony/obsidian/Networking/Services/DNS/General.md

 [Recursive Name Server](https://en.wikipedia.org/wiki/Name_server#Recursive_Resolver)
-(*or Recursive Resolver*) collect information on specific DNS zones via recursive or iterative DNS querying — they are not responsible for a particular DNS zone.
+(*or Recursive Resolver*) collect information on specific DNS zones via recursive or iterative DNS querying — they are not responsible for a particular DNS zone

 <!-- }}} -->